WebFuzzing/EMB/README.md

 For example, the folder `jdk_8_maven` contains all the SUTs that need JDK 8 and are built with Maven.
 On the other hand, the SUTs in the folder `jdk_11_gradle` require JDK 11 and Gradle.

-For JVM and .NET, each module has 2 submodules, called `cs` (short for "Case Study") and `em` (short for "EvoMaster").
+For thr JVM, each module has 2 submodules, called `cs` (short for "Case Study") and `em` (short for "EvoMaster").
 `cs` contains all the source code of the different SUTs, whereas `em` contains all the drivers.
 Note: building a top-module will build as well all of its internal submodules.

-Regarding JavaScript, unfortunately NodeJS does not have a good handling of multi-module projects.
-Each SUT has to be built separately.
-However, for each SUT, we put its source code under a folder called `src`, whereas all the code related to the drivers is under `em`.
-Currently, both NodeJS `14` and `16` should work on these SUTs.

-The driver classes for Java and .NET are called `EmbeddedEvoMasterController`.
+The driver classes for Java  are called `EmbeddedEvoMasterController`.
-For JavaScript, they are in a script file called `app-driver.js`.
-Note that Java also a different kind of driver called `ExternalEvoMasterController`.
+Note that Java also has a different kind of driver called `ExternalEvoMasterController`.
 The difference is that in External the SUT is started on a separated process, and not running in the same JVM of the driver itself.